What is myofascial release and how can it help relieve tension and pain in the muscles

 An osteopath will be able to teach you how to properly perform myofascial release on yourself.
 They will help you identify any knots or tension in the muscles and show you how to apply pressure to these areas to break them up.
 They may also recommend certain exercises or stretches that can help improve flexibility and range of motion.

-Seeing an osteopath for chronic pains or tensions will allow you to have the most effective treatment plan and smooth healing journey, as opposed to figuring it out on your own and potentially using incorrect techniques that may worsen your situation.
+Seeing an osteopath for chronic pains or tensions will allow you to have the most effective and smooth healing journey, as opposed to figuring it out on your own and potentially using incorrect techniques that may worsen your situation.

 FAQs about myofascial release